scmmmh/metadata-tutorial/source/access_data/europeana.rst

     for record in reader:
         print(record)

-Copy your Europeana API Key between the :code:`''` string markers.
+Copy your Europeana API Key between the :code:`''` string markers in the first line.
 Then run the cell.
 If everything works, you will see a single record output.
 We don't have time to go through all the fields in detail here, but you can find a description of all the fields in the `Europeana Search API documentation <https://pro.europeana.eu/page/search#result-fields-edm>`_.

 Creating a new :code:`EuropeanaSearchReader` always requires at least two parameters.
 The first is the Europeana API key and the second is the search query.
 In our first example we simply search for the string "Python".
 If you want, you can try replacing that with a different value and seeing what the results are like.